anhaabaete/mariaS2json/README.md

 # mariaS2json
-A C++ adventure to a fast return JSON from maria DB or Mysql.
+A C adventure to a fast return JSON from maria DB or Mysql by HTTP server.

 ## About